noquark/wormholes/README.md

 ## Why ?

-There are a lot of link-shorteners out there, open-source and commercial. they provide easy access to resources in diverse fields and it's an easy problem to solve until it's not.
+A lot of link-shorteners are out there, open-source and commercial. they provide access to resources in diverse fields and it's a trivial problem to solve until it's not.
-When I witnessed how a quick in-house implementation can cost a business and will refuse to scale, I was curious on how to scale these reliably.
+When I learned how a quick in-house implementation can cost a business and will refuse to scale, I was curious on how to scale these reliably.
 When a quick lookup didn't help me find any solution, I decided to write my own.
-I've detailed about this [here](https://mohitsingh.in/building-a-link-shortner) and [here](https://mohitsingh.in/a-distributed-link-shortner).
+I've detailed about this [here](https://mohitsingh.in/code/building-a-link-shortner) and [here](https://mohitsingh.in/code/a-distributed-link-shortner).

 ## Getting started